SPEAKERS

 English

 Max King holds a Master’s degree in Aerospace Engineering from U of T, specializing in space systems engineering.
+He has worked on spacecraft from CubeSats to the Canadarm, and is working on Canada’s contribution to the Artemis missions to the Moon.
 He is an avid musician, passionate about space exploration, and the public education of science and engineering.

 Dr. Ting Li